 Stamina measurements can come in handy during racing.
 By keeping an eye on it, you can evaluate "how much is left in the tank" and decide if your body is ready for an attack or if you're better off not pushing yourself because you won't last long enough to recover.

-This reflects short term energy needs and usage and can be restored, even during an activity, by slowing down and allowing your body to recover.
-On the other hand, potential stamina is a general fatigue meter and tells you how much energy you have left for low to moderate-intensity exercise.
+This reflects short-term energy needs and usage and can be restored, even during an activity, by slowing down and allowing your body to recover.
+On the other hand, potential stamina is a general fatigue meter that tells you how much energy you have left for low to moderate-intensity exercise.

 To put it in perspective: you can start sprinting at the start of your run, using up all your stamina but without affecting your potential stamina much.
 At a moderate intensity level, both meters should deplete roughly the same.